shoooooman/ACFTS/repo/implementation/client/README.md

 After finishing the profiling, the result is saved in your computer.

-You can review the result whenever you want by the following command with localhost:7777.
+You can review the result on localhost:7777 whenever you want by the following command.

 ```
 $ go tool pprof -http="localhost:7777" /path/to/pprof/pprof.samples.cpu.001.pb.gz